 Raw Food Diets

 At Velvet Acres Animal Rescue, we believe that a raw food diet provides the best nutrition our pets can get.
-There are many arguments for and against raw feeding but we have seen first hand the benefits and the power of raw food to improve the lives of cats and dogs.
+There are many arguments for and against raw feeding but we have seen first hand the benefits and the power of raw food to improve the health and quality of life of cats and dogs.
 We provide a variety of commercially prepared frozen raw and freeze dried diets to all our animals in some capacity during their stay with us.
 There are many considerations to raw feeding and while we would love to have all our animals be entirely raw fed, it is not always economical and takes a bit more time than feeding traditional dry kibble.
 For these reasons, the majority of our animals receive raw food intermittently or as a treat.

 There are many benefits of a raw diet for both dogs and cats.
 Raw food doesn’t have the starch content that dry food does.
 Starchy binders are necessary for dry food to hold its shape during the cooking process, called extrusion.
 Starch breaks down into sugar which is what leads to tartar build up on the teeth.
 It is a myth that dry food is necessary for dental health!
 That is like saying that a human eating a pretzel is good for their teeth.
 Dry food is not hard enough to scrape tartar off teeth and even if it was, many animals do not chew the pieces of dry food, they swallow them whole.
 Raw fed pets tend to have very few dental issues that result from diet (some dogs will still have issues that result from genetics, which raw feeding can help mitigate but is not going to completely solve).